 And I will let you know that I have received your submissions.

 For payments and donations, you can use email@example.com with PayPal.
-Please send your submissions to me by the fourth of the month to appear
+Please send your submissions to me by the sixth of the month to appear

 in that month’s issue.
 The news will be emailed, to all current subscribers, around the ninth of each month, except for the month of July.

 What can be published in the Blind Post News:

 If you are blind or visually impaired, you can submit all types of notices from new or used items, services or training, business or job listings, items

 , for trade or to give away, and announcements that you think other readers would be interested in.

 to the blind and low vision community, from all individuals, schools,

 and organizations, are also welcome.